ThomasTeklu/Active-Directory-Walkthrough/README.md

 # Account Management

 The last part of this Active Directory tutorial concerns enabling and unlocking accounts, as well as reseting passwords.
 First things first, get logged in to your DC if you're not already.
 Locate to the employees OU from within ADUC and select a random user.
-Take note of its credentials and then attempt to log into the client device with a bad password 10 times.
+Take note of its username (again, password is at the top of the script linked to in the "Creating Users" subsection) and then attempt to log into the client device with a bad password 10 times.

 Notice that nothing is happening.
 You're simply not able to log in and offered another chance to try.
 Typically you would want some type of prevention against this to ensure that brute force attacks and the like are unsuccessful.
 That's what we'll move on to setting up right now.